-- You received an early distribution from a Roth IRA, the amount on line 23 of Form 8606, Nondeductible IRAs, is more than zero, and you are required to enter an amount that is more than zero on Form 5329, line 1 (see Distributions from Roth IRAs, later). - You received an early distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA).
-However, if distribution code 1 is correctly shown in box 7 of all your Forms 1099-R, and you owe the additional tax on each Form 1099-R, you do not have to file Form 5329.
-Instead, see the instructions for

-Form 1040, line 59, or Form 1040NR, line 57, for how to report the 10% additional tax directly on that line.

-- You received an early distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA), you meet an exception to the tax on early distributions from the list shown later, and distribution code 1 is shown in box 7 of Form 1099-R. - You received an early distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA), you meet an exception to the tax on early distributions from the list shown later, but box 7 of your Form 1099-R does not indicate an exception or the exception does not apply to the entire distribution. - You received taxable distributions from Coverdell ESAs, QTPs, or ABLE accounts. - The contributions for 2015 to your traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceed your maximum contribution limit, or you had a tax due from an excess contribution on line 17, 25, 33, 41, or 49 of your 2014 Form 5329. - You did not receive the minimum required distribution from your qualified retirement plan.
-This also includes trusts and estates that did not receive this amount.
+- You received a distribution from a Roth IRA and either the amount on line 25c of Form 8606, Nondeductible IRAs, is more than zero, or the distribution includes a recapture amount subject to the 10% additional tax, or it's a qualified first-time homebuyer distribution (see Distributions from Roth IRAs, later). - You received a distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA).
+However, if distribution code 1 is correctly shown in box 7 of all your Forms 1099-R and you owe the additional tax on each Form 1099-R, you don't have to file Form 5329.
+Instead, see the instructions for Schedule 2 (Form 1040), line 6, in the instructions for Forms 1040 and 1040-SR, or Form 1040-NR, for how to report the 10% additional tax directly on that line - You received a distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA) and you meet an exception to the tax on early distributions from the list shown later, but box 7 of your Form 1099-R doesn't indicate an exception or the exception doesn't apply to the entire distribution. - You received taxable distributions from Coverdell ESAs, QTPs, or ABLE accounts. - The contributions for 2020 to your traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceed your maximum contribution limit, or you had a tax due from an excess contribution on line 17, 25, 33, 41, or 49 of your 2019 Form 5329. - You didn't receive the minimum required distribution from your qualified retirement plan.
+This also includes trusts and estates that didn't receive this amount.
+See Waiver of tax for reasonable cause, later, for information on waiving the tax on excess accumulations in qualified retirement plans.

-If you rolled over part or all of a distribution from a qualified retirement plan, the part rolled over is not subject to the 10% additional tax on early distributions.
-See the instructions for Form 1040, lines 15a and 15b or lines 16a and 16b; Form 1040A, lines 11a and 11b or 12a and 12b; or Form 1040NR, lines 16a and 16b or 17a and 17b, for how to report the rollover.
+If you rolled over part or all of a distribution from a qualified retirement plan, the part rolled over isn't subject to the 10% additional tax on early distributions.
+See the instructions for Forms 1040 and 1040-SR, or 1040-NR, lines 4a and 4b or lines 5a and 5b, for how to report the rollover.